Top 10 Gay Bars & Clubs in Boston (2026)

 - Jacques' Cabaret (Bay Village): 10-minute walk from Club Café, or Green Line to Arlington

-- Blend (Fenway): Green Line to Kenmore, or a 5-minute rideshare from the South End
+- Blend (Dorchester): Red Line to Savin Hill, or a 10-minute rideshare from the South End

 - dbar (Dorchester): Red Line to JFK/UMass, or a 10-minute rideshare